When Lifetimes Liberate: A Type System for Arenas with Higher-Order Reachability Tracking: -Calculus: Scoped Resource Management

 \subsection{Metatheory}

-In this section, we establish the syntactic type soundness of the \withlang-calculus by presenting the standard progress and preservation theorems.
-Intermediate lemmas and proofs are provided in the supplemental appendix due to the page limit.
-Our proof structure follows the one of predecessor works \cite{wei24,david}.
-All results are mechanized in Rocq, and we refer readers to our artifact for details.
+We establish syntactic type soundness for the \withlang-calculus via progress and preservation theorems.
+Our proof structure follows prior work \cite{wei24,david}, with lemma statements and definitions refined to account for deallocation reasoning.